levantamdhcn/aws-workshop/content/4-createpipelinecomponents/4.1-createscriptfiles/_index.md

 pre : " <b> 4.1 </b> "
 ---

-In [Create AppSpec Reference File](/4-CreatePipelineComponents/4.2-createcodedeployymlfile/)  we create a file provide instruction for CodeDeploy to deploy our application.
+In [Create AppSpec Reference File](/4-CreatePipelineComponents/4.2-createcodedeployymlfile/)  we create a file provide instructions for CodeDeploy to deploy our application.
 We need a set of command to start/stop our containers, in this step, we will file scripts file contain these commands.

 {{% notice info %}}
   You may need to learn some basic concept of shell script [here](https://docs.fileformat.com/programming/sh/)